bolencki13/ColorPicker/README.md

-#Create a simple color picker for iOS.
+#Impliment a simple color picker for iOS.

 ######To impliment add the files into your project.
 ######Also add the quart QuartzCore.framework & UIKit.framework